 We recommend that you bring two models to the Finals, if possible.
-If your primary model lands in a tree, power line, or other dangerous place where it is visible to the judges but cannot be recovered safely, or if you experience a rocket engine catastrophic failure as judged by the Range Safety Officer (burst engine or complete failure of the ejection system, with the cap still retained in place on the ejection charge), or if you have an altimeter failure (an altitude reading of greater than zero but less than 50 feet after a normal qualified flight) the judges may allow you to have a second flight.
+If your primary model lands in a tree, power line, or other dangerous place where it is visible to the judges but cannot be recovered safely, or if you experience a rocket motor catastrophic failure as judged by the Range Safety Officer (burst motor or complete failure of the ejection system, with the cap still retained in place on the ejection charge), or if you have an altimeter failure (an altitude reading of greater than zero but less than 50 feet after a normal qualified flight) the judges may allow you to have a second flight.
 Otherwise only one initial flight attempt is allowed.
 If a rocket clears the pad and becomes airborne, this is considered a "flight attempt".
-If there are any "backup" flights allowed, there will be a few time slots reserved for this purpose in the last first-flight launch window of the day (11:45 AM-12:30 PM).
+If there are any "backup" flights allowed, there will be a few time slots reserved for this purpose in the last first-flight launch window of the day (11:30 AM-12:15 PM).
+For your second-round flight, if your first flight is good enough to earn you this opportunity, you may use a different model if desired to achieve the different flight performance targets.